 NOTE: before bscan can work, it needs at least a bare bones valid database.
 If your database exists but some records are missing because they were pruned, then you are all set.
 If your database was lost or destroyed, then you must first ensure that you have the SQL program running (MySQL or PostgreSQL), then you must create the Bacula database (normally named bacula), and you must create the Bacula tables using the scripts in the cats directory.
-This is explained in the Installation chapter of the manual.
+This is explained in the Installation chapter (chapter 11 on page 97) of the Bacula Community Main Manual.
 Finally, before scanning into an empty database, you must start and stop the Director with the appropriate bacula-dir.conf file so that it can create the Client and Storage records which are not stored on the Volumes.
 Without these records, scanning is unable to connect the Job records to the proper client.